BMaxV/discussion_bit/README.md

 use with

-from discussion_bit import format
+from discussion_bit import dcformat

-format.DiscussionBit
+dcformat.DiscussionBit